 It goes without saying what we pour alongside this sassy, classy little number.
 Only a proper French Champagne–okay, or maybe a slightly less-expensive sparkling wine, given the situation with the economy–will do.
 (Do yourself a favor and tuck that bottle of slightly sweet Prosecco or rather mineral-y cava for another occasion.
 You want something with sufficient sturdiness, something that can stand up to the richness of this dish and its caviar.)

-Black Tie Pasta Recipe
+Black Tie Pasta

 - Quick Glance